-Inspired by the profound writings of authors Tina M. Campt, Christina Sharpe, and Quenton Baker, Kimberly’s work circulates two ontological contemplations; How can we utilize images and their processes to access latent methodologies of being?
-How can we make frequencies of Blackness seeable while maintaining an opacity that is essential to its continued survival?
+Kimberly R. Heard works as a research-based visual artist exploring the systemic and cultural wake in which the legacy of Black humanity continues to exist.
+Inspired by Tina M. Campt, Christina Sharpe, and Calvin L. Warren, Kimberly’s work encompasses two ontological contemplations.
+How can we utilize images and their processes to access quiescent methodologies?
+How can we make seeable frequencies of Blackness while maintaining an opacity that is essential to its continued survival?

 Email: